evanwherchek/evanwherchek/README.md

 - Web design
 - Google AdMob

-## SearchX 2021 - 2022
+## SearchX: 2021 - 2022
 <img src="https://github.com/evanwherchek/professional-overview/assets/50429973/a3a5bfe1-2211-47c7-9f21-e9dba1d1ac04" width="200">

 Some time had passed since I worked on GeoCash and I thought it deserved a second chance.
 I had gained new skills and felt that I could apply my new knowledge to make it better.
 The biggest of these new skills that I learned was Flutter so now I could develop the app for iOS and actually get it to everyone.
-I renamed GeoCash became SearchX and had a fresh new design.
+GeoCash became SearchX and had a fresh new design.
 The confusing monetary elements were gone and the UI was cleaned up a little.
 It was now a pure scavenger hunt game with a freemium subscription model to generate revenue.
 These changes were in the right direction.
 That being said, it was missing one thing: it was just a novelty and users didn't really get anything useful from it.
 This issue was the biggest driving factor in my next project.

 ### Skills used
 - Flutter